-How to End Your LLC MarriageAdded by Hawley Troxell in Articles & Publications, Business Law on July 27, 2011
+How to End Your LLC MarriageAdded by Hawley Troxell in Articles & Blogs, Business Law on July 27, 2011

 In many ways, forming a business with another person as a limited liability company (LLC) is a lot like getting married.
 Partners commit to one another and the state recognizes that commitment as creating a separate and distinct relationship under the law.
 State legislatures and judiciaries have created statutory and common law to govern LLCs and marriages.
 But what the law tries and often fails to address is that LLCs and marriages carry with them certain unstated and uncertain expectations that the parties, with or without realization, enter into without adequately addressing beforehand.

 As lawyers, we want parties to put their agreements in writing.
 In marriages, prenuptial agreements are commonly used to document expectations regarding the marriage and what specifically will happen if the parties decide to divorce.

 With LLCs, the same potential exists to properly document the parties’ expectations prior to or at the time of entering into the relationship.
 The LLC corollary to the prenup is the Operating Agreement.
 And similar to prenups, it is important in the Operating Agreement to address what happens if the relationship sours.